MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 1. First we create a `metagenome`, i.e. a concatenation of genome sequences for all of the organisms present in the community.
 We also need to create a combined annotation file (`gff`).
 This will be needed later on to count how many reads mapped to each gene.

 .. note::
-  Why competitive mapping is important.
-Properly accounts for sequences that potentially map to multiple targets/species (multimappers, count as fractions).
-If the sample was mapped to each species individually, these reads will be counted towards each genome, overestimating the counts
+  Why is competitive mapping important?
+It properly accounts for sequences that potentially map to multiple targets/species (multimappers, count as fractions).
+If the sample was mapped to each species individually, these reads will be counted towards each genome, overestimating the counts.

 .. code::

   cat species1.fasta species2.fasta > metagenome.fasta

-2. Build genome index.
+2. Here, we build the genome index using bowtie2.
 This is an essential step before any read alignment step regardless of aligner you choose.
-Here we use bowtie2

 .. code::